elastic/kibana/x-pack/plugins/security_solution/docs/prebuilt_rules_customization_rfc.md

 - The only fields in the UI that should not be customizable are: **Rule Type**, **Author** and **License**, which should continue to be read-only.
 - **Definition** should be the default open tab when opening the edit rule page for a prebuilt rule (current default is **Actions**)
 - Field validation should continue to work as it does for custom rules.
-- No fields should return a validation error for the values that come from the `security_detection_engine` package prebuilt rules.
-This means that a user should be able to successfully save the prebuilt rule with no changes.
-See **List of issues to fix** below.
+- No fields should return a validation error for the values that come from the `security_detection_engine` package with prebuilt rules.
+This means that a user should be able to successfully save any stock prebuilt rule with no changes.

-#### Via Rules Table page
+#### Via the Rule Management page

-- The Rules Table's filter should be updated so that rules can be fitlered according to their status as **custom**, **Elastic prebuilt** and **customized Elastic prebuilt**.
-Notice that **customized Elastic prebuilt** will be a subset of **Elastic prebuilt**.
+The existing filter in the Rules table should be updated so that rules can be filtered by:
+- custom rules
+- non-customized prebuilt rules
+- customized prebuilt rules

 #### Via Bulk Actions